schlizbaeda/photomat/README.md

 yet another omxplayer wrapper which plays random videos for intended usage on photobooth equipment.

+## GPIO connections
+* GPIO17 (pin 11): buzzer push button
+* GPIO7 (pin 26): trigger signal for external camera
+* GPIO23 (pin 16): a small and hidden switch to exit the software

 ## Description
 This program uses the `omxplayer` software on the Raspberry Pi to show (short) videos in a random order.
 To achieve a smooth fading between two videos this program uses multiple instances of `omxplayer`.

-At the moment there is a loop which manages the video playback by using two `omxplayer` instances to show some so-called _idle videos_ which should arouse attention from the audience.
+This software starts a loop which manages the video playback by using two `omxplayer` instances to show some so-called _idle videos_ which should arouse attention from the audience.
-Further a _countdown video_ will be played if the input GPIO17 (pin 11) is tied to GND.
-Two seconds before the countdown video will end, an impulse is provided at GPIO 7 (pin 26).
+Further a _countdown video_ will be played if the input GPIO17 is tied to GND.
+Two seconds before the countdown video will end, an impulse is provided at GPIO7.
 It takes about one second.
 This signal may be used to trigger another device taking a photo.
+While the countdown video is playing any further ties to GND of GPIO17 will be ignored.
+This behaviour avoids errors due to multiple pushes of the buzzer pushbutton.
 After the countdown video has finished an _applause video_ will be selected and started.
 It is internally handled like an idle video.
-The idle loop keeps on runnung until GPIO17 is tied to GND agin.
+The idle loop keeps on runnung until GPIO17 is tied to GND again.

+if GPIO23 is tied to GND the video loop will end and the software therefore exits.

 ## Not yet implemented
-* unload idle videoplayer instance after fade-out when countdown is running
-* ignore further pushes on buzzer pushbutton when countdown is running
 * Add fading feature when switching from countdown to applause sequence
-* Exit software when second push button (GPIO23, pin 16) is pressed
 * get video parameters like transparency, fade times from cfg resp. meta files

 ## Software Installation on the Raspberry Pi